John Keane, Chief Executive Officer

 Brave Mhonie, General Manager, SunnyMoney Malawi

 Brave is a social entrepreneur who joined SolarAid / SunnyMoney in 2008.
-He started as field officer tasked with educating the community about importance of renewable energy as a mitigation measure of climate change.
+He started as a field officer tasked with educating the community about importance of renewable energy as a mitigation measure of climate change.
 He also worked on setting up the small scale local assembly of solar panels with wooden frames for community based solar projects.